pratiktxl/lambda_apigw_websocket/README.md

 ## Layer
 pymysql - details to be added

-## Example JSON payloads for testing using Postman.
+## Example JSON payloads for testing using Postman or other tools

  JSON for sending a message: